vaganoova/DBDS_AI04_ImpulseGuard/README.md

 - The neural network does not clearly beat a simple logistic regression here
 - No personalization yet (impulse is relative to each individual user)
 - Runs locally only — the backend is not yet hosted/deployed
+- Feedback volume is still small, so its effect on retraining is limited so far

 ---